iit-DLSLab/morphosymm-rl/README.md

 ## Overview

-morphosymm-rl is a reinforcement learning library for Isaac-Lab that extends the Proximal Policy Optimization (PPO) implementation of [RSL-RL](https://github.com/leggedrobotics/rsl_rl) with [Morphological Symmetries](https://arxiv.org/abs/2402.15552]).
+morphosymm-rl is a reinforcement learning library for IsaacLab that extends the Proximal Policy Optimization (PPO) implementation of [RSL-RL](https://github.com/leggedrobotics/rsl_rl) with [Morphological Symmetries](https://arxiv.org/abs/2402.15552]).
 This enables data augmentation of robotics systems, or directly embedding symmetry constraints through equivariant neural networks in the actor-critic structure.
 See the end of this README if you want to cite our work.

 ## Installation